 Enjoy a visit to around five local breweries and distilleries Relax with convenient pickup and drop-off Taste delicious local brews along the way Learn Vermont's boozy history from a local guide Mingle with other members of your small group from all over the world

-TL;DR Our Favorite Accommodation in Stowe, Vermont
+TL;DR Best Places to Stay in Stowe, Vermont

 - Best Luxury Hotel in Stowe area: Lodge at Spruce Peak